abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 ![Memento](/assets/images/article-image-9.gif)

-What are those things?
-Originator, Memento, Caretaker, are they business's concepts?
+What are those things? *Originator*, *Memento*, *Caretaker*, are they business's concepts?
 Of course not.
-They pollute our Domain Model.
+They pollute our *Domain Model*.
 A wise man said "Do not create problems to solve a problem", are we solving a problem and creating other ones?
-Imagine hundreds of those objects in your Domain Model.
+Imagine hundreds of those objects in your *Domain Model*.
 We should remember that we are going to **Tackling Complexity in the Heart of Software**, not to increase it.